 Grand National: Plotting the best course to safer racing

-Calls for changes to the Grand National at Aintree have been made after two horses died in Saturday's four-and-a-half-mile race.
+Calls for changes to the Grand National at Aintree have been made after in Saturday's four-and-a-half-mile race.

 There have been 20 equine fatalities from a total of 840 runners in the last 22 races since the course was remodelled in 1990.